Chrrrrris/decanter/README.md

 The calibration is applied by rescaling each order's `CRVAL1`/`CDELT1`, so the written spectra are calibrated without the flux being resampled.

-The command-line pipeline defaults to WARP cross-frame alignment followed by one physical-wavecal pass with a +/-25 km/s telluric search window.
-The OH search remains independently centred with its own +/-18 km/s window.
 To replace WARP alignment with the explicitly enabled atmospheric registration followed by physical calibration, use:

 ```bash